Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence: Complex Matching Distance

 for any projective resolution $P\down^{1_b}\to 1_b$.
 Thus, up to duality, the M\"obius homology of $M$ is encoded in its minimal projective resolution.

-We will not use this identification in the sequel, but it provides a conceptual bridge between the M\"obius homology of~\cite{patel2023mobius_homology} and the projective–resolution viewpoint developed in this paper; full details in the (cohomological) setting can be found in~\cite{ElchesenPatel}. \end{remark}
+We will not use this identification in this paper, but it provides a conceptual bridge between the M\"obius homology of~\cite{patel2023mobius_homology} and the projective–resolution viewpoint developed in this paper; full details in the (cohomological) setting can be found in~\cite{ElchesenPatel}. \end{remark}